-- Performance Measurement: Performance measurement is another central keyword that connects emerging and basic themes within sustainable finance.
+• Performance Measurement: This is another central keyword that connects emerging and basic themes within sustainable finance.
 It encompasses methodologies and metrics used to evaluate the financial, environmental, and social performance of investment portfolios and companies.
-While performance measurement is a basic theme essential for assessing investment outcomes, it also plays a critical role in emerging themes such as ESG investing by providing the analytical framework for evaluating the effectiveness and impact of sustainable investment strategies. - Risk Management: Risk management is a key keyword that straddles both emerging and basic themes within sustainable finance.
+While performance measurement is a basic theme essential for assessing investment outcomes, it also plays a critical role in emerging themes such as ESG investing by providing the analytical framework for evaluating the effectiveness and impact of sustainable investment strategies.

+• Risk Management: An intergal keyphrase that straddles both emerging and basic themes within sustainable finance.
 It involves identifying, assessing, and mitigating risks associated with environmental, social, and governance factors that may affect investment performance.
 While risk management is a foundational concept in finance, its relevance in the context of sustainable finance is emerging as investors increasingly recognize the importance of managing ESG-related risks and opportunities in their portfolios.